addiscent/vagrant-ruby-rails/README.md

 2. _VirtualBox_

   "vagrant-ruby-git" is tested using VirtualBox 4.3.10 as the provider, (a very slightly down-level version of the latest from https://www.virtualbox.org/wiki/Downloads).
-You will probably have success with earlier versions of VirtualBox, and the most recent stable version, but I have not tested those.
+You will probably have success with slightly earlier versions of VirtualBox, and the most recent stable version, but I have not tested those.

 ### Installation

+##### Prepare For The Build

 1. Create a "home" directory for the guest vbox in a convenient subdirectory location.
 Name it whatever you wish, but, herein, I will refer to it as "vagrant-ruby" :